Coffee

 While there are multiple benefits to drinking coffee, it is crucial you are drinking dark roast, organically or biodynamically grown coffee beans.
 The brown to black coffee beans you take out of the bag begin their life green.
 They are roasted at high heat to release their flavor.

 Getting off of coffee.
-If you avoid these completely, be aware that at first you might experience headaches, fatigue, or dizziness due to withdrawal symptoms.
-However, after a week or so, you energy level and mood should improve.
+If you avoid it completely, be aware that at first you might experience headaches, fatigue, or dizziness due to withdrawal symptoms.
+However, after a week or so, your energy level and mood should improve.

-Recommended is that you cut down the amount of coffee you drink daily gradually, and then get to one small cup in the morning and then gradually lessening the amount over a two week period until it’s eliminated altogether.
+It is recommended that you cut down the amount of coffee you drink daily gradually and then get to one small cup in the morning and then gradually lessening the amount over a two-week period until it’s eliminated altogether.

-You can go for decaffeinated coffee but it needs to be organic water-pressed decaf coffee, as commercial decaffeinated coffees can contain toxic chemicals used in removing the caffeine.
+You can go for decaffeinated coffee, but it needs to be organic Swiss water-pressed decaf coffee, as commercial decaffeinated coffees can contain toxic chemicals used in removing the caffeine.

-Suffering from caffeine withdrawal when you stop drinking coffee?
+Suffering from tiredness after caffeine withdrawal when you stop drinking coffee.
 Are you tired?

 Sign up to receive the MCVitamins Newsletter!